 Next, create another policy for the harsher CAPTCHA requirement.

-Since our policy only applies to visitors with a single tag in this case, we'll take a shortcut in the Visitor section.
+We want our policy to apply to visitors who are tagged as abusers.
+Since this is only a single tag, we can take a shortcut.
 Instead of creating a new visitor group and adding "abuse" as a visitor, we can have our policy apply to the abuse tag directly.

 Type "abuse" into the visitor groups select, and a number of options should pop up in the dropdown menu.
 Select the abuse tag option.

 We want these visitors to immediately see a CAPTCHA, so we'll set the frequency to 1 time in 12 hours.
-You can select an appropriate number for the grace interval, or the number of visits after the first correctly solved CAPTCHA challenge before the IP visitor gets to fill out another challenge.
+You can select an appropriate number for the grace interval, or the number of visits after the first correctly solved CAPTCHA challenge before the IP visitor must complete another challenge.
 The general CAPTCHA policy above selected 30, and you can keep it the same here or reduce it if you feel that these IP addresses are suspect.

 We'll set the priority for this policy to 12.
-This ensures that thie harsher CAPTCHA policy will be checked before the general CAPTCHA policy.
+This ensures that the harsher CAPTCHA policy will be checked before the general CAPTCHA policy.

 Again, the number is arbitrary, but the stricter policy must have a higher priority than the general policy for this configuration to work.
 If the priorities are set correctly, the harsher CAPTCHA policy should appear above the general CAPTCHA policy in the list.

-In reality, there may be multiple tags you might want to challenge with a CAPTCHA early beyond just abuse.
+In a real-life situation, you may want multiple tags to trigger an immediate CAPTCHA challenge.
 Check the full list of tags supported by Gatekeeper for more options.